CodePushGo/website/src/content/blog/en/setting-up-cicd-for-capacitor-apps.md

 ## FAQs

-### How to create a Capacitor app?
+### How to create a React Native app?

-Building a Capacitor app involves a few straightforward steps:
+Building a React Native app involves a few straightforward steps:

 1.  **Set up your environment**: Install Node.js and npm on your system.
-Then, use the Ionic CLI to start a new project with Capacitor support:
+Then, use the Ionic CLI to start a new project with React Native support:

     ```bash
     ionic start myApp tabs --capacitor